Avaiga/taipy-doc/docs/manuals/core/config/scenario-config.md

     scenario_config = Config.configure_scenario_from_tasks("multiply_scenario", [task_config], pipeline_id="multiply_pipeline")
     ```

-# Recurrent scenario configuration with Cycle
+# Scenario configuration with Cycle

 Assuming the pipeline configuration `pipeline_config` has already been created, here is an example of a weekly
 scenario configuration :